- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 https://www.ifbbpro.com/npc-worldwide/rules/

-1. Individual Presentation Round.
+1. Individual presentation round.

-3. 15-minute break for changing clothes.
+3. 5-minute break for costume change.

 Answer: